Ensembl/ensembl-genomio/pipelines/nextflow/README.md

-# Nexflow pipelines
+# Nextflow pipelines

 ## Installation
-Please, refer to the "Installation" section of the [Nexflow pipelines document](docs/nexflow.md#installation).
+Please, refer to the "Installation" section of the [Nextflow pipelines document](docs/nextflow.md#installation).

 ## Tree structure